thomaslule/a-checkbox-a-day/README.md

 # A checkbox a day

-Learning javascript and node.js by implementing a todolist vaguely inspired by the "bullet journal".
+Learning javascript and node.js by implementing a todolist inspired by the "bullet journal".

 ## Install the application